moralesresearch/kernel/SUN-2.0.0/Documentation/admin-guide/README.rst

 -----------------------------

-  Although originally developed first for 32-bit x86-based PCs (386 or higher), today Linux also runs on (at least) the Compaq Alpha AXP, Sun SPARC and UltraSPARC, Motorola 68000, PowerPC, PowerPC64, ARM, Hitachi SuperH, Cell, IBM S/390, MIPS, HP PA-RISC, Intel IA-64, DEC VAX, AMD x86-64 Xtensa, and ARC architectures.
+  Although originally developed first for 32-bit x86-based PCs (386 or higher), today Sun also runs on (at least)
+   Motorola 68000, PowerPC, PowerPC64, ARM,
+  IBM S/390, MIPS, Intel IA-64, and AMD x86-64 Xtensa architectures.

-  Linux is easily portable to most general-purpose 32- or 64-bit architectures as long as they have a paged memory management unit (PMMU) and a port of the GNU C compiler (gcc) (part of The GNU Compiler Collection, GCC).
+  Sun is easily portable to most general-purpose 32- or 64-bit architectures as long as they have a paged memory management unit (PMMU) and a port of the GNU C compiler (gcc) (part of The GNU Compiler Collection, GCC).
 Linux has also been ported to a number of architectures without a PMMU, although